 Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

-Cytomegalovirus (CMV) is a double-stranded DNA virus in the herpes virus family that can cause disseminated or localized end-organ disease in patients with advanced immunosuppression.
-Most clinical disease occurs in previously infected (seropositive) individuals and therefore represents either re-activation of latent infection or re-infection with a novel strain.
+Cytomegalovirus (CMV) is a double-stranded DNA virus in the herpes virus family that can cause disseminated or localized end-organ disease in HIV-infected patients with advanced immunosuppression.
+Most clinical disease occurs in individuals previously infected with CMV (seropositive) and therefore represents either re-activation of latent infection or re-infection with a novel strain.

-Retinitis is the most common clinical manifestation of CMV end-organ disease.
-It occurs as unilateral disease in two-thirds of patients at presentation, but disease ultimately is bilateral in most patients in the absence of therapy or immune recovery.5 In patients with unilateral CMV retinitis and CD4 count <50 cells/mm3, rates of contralateral disease approach those of the pre-ART era.5
+Retinitis is the most common clinical manifestation of CMV end-organ disease in HIV-infected patients.
+It occurs as unilateral disease in two-thirds of patients at presentation, but disease ultimately is bilateral in most patients in the absence of therapy or immune recovery.6 In patients with unilateral CMV retinitis and CD4 count <50 cells/mm3, rates of contralateral disease approach those of the pre-ART era.6

 Colitis occurs in 5% to 10% of patients with AIDS and CMV end-organ disease.2 The most frequent clinical manifestations are weight loss, anorexia, abdominal pain, debilitating diarrhea, and malaise.
 In the colon, and especially in the cecum, CMV can produce perforation and present as an acute abdomen.
 If CMV colitis is present, computed tomography may show colonic thickening.
 Hemorrhage and perforation can be life-threatening complications.

 Esophagitis occurs in a small percentage of patients with AIDS who experience CMV end-organ disease and causes odynophagia, nausea, and occasionally midepigastric or retrosternal discomfort.
 Colitis and esophagitis may cause fever.